Triggers and Treasures

 Thanks to Mom, I have that recipe, and every time I bake them (not often, gotta watch those refined carbs), the whole house smells like her kitchen.

-And every time I see a trashy romance novel on a shelf (you know, those Harlequin bodice rippers), I think of my great grandma Searcy.
+And every time I see a trashy romance novel on a shelf (you know, those Harlequin bodice rippers), I think of my great Grandma Searcy.
 A tiny, white-haired, church-lady who used to devour those things.

 She had a whole collection that she brought with her when she moved in with my grandparents.
 When I was about 17, I asked her why she read them so much, and I’ll never forget what she so matter-of-factly said: